sandipkalsait/tune-tube/README.md

 3. **Customize Your Feed**: Adjust video suggestions based on your preferences and keywords, making your YouTube experience more tailored.

 ## License:
-This project is open-source and available under the License.
+This project is open-source and available under the Apache License.